learn-with-me/Notes-Docker/README.md

 # Docker

 Docker Inc. is the main company behind docker technology.
 To really understand Docker, you should start with Containers.
+Containers are like light-weight, fast, virtual machines.
+Dockers makes running our app inside containers really easy.
+Apps running in containers are often referred as containerized apps.

 ### Containers